top of page

 10. Water resistant trekking trousers are recommended.
 We do NOT allow denim jeans.

-12. Rain jacket + waterproof/resistant trousers.
+13. Rain jacket + waterproof/resistant trousers or A poncho

-14. A liner
+14. A sleeping bag liner

 15. A bath towel

-17. Two new or used pairs of comfortable insoles to place inside your gum boots for comfort.
+18. Two new or used pairs of comfortable insoles to place inside your gum boots for comfort.

-19. A trekking pole (not mandatory)
+19. A trekking pole (only if you already own one)

 20. A hat/cap to protect against the sun.